CSS Perspective enables true 3d movements for 3d transformed objects. Explore ways to manipulate and use these 3d techniques using CSS Perspective.

 - Hard Light: A version of overlay that blends layers depending on the brightness of the base layer.

 This group blends colors softly so it's used without opacity.
 Other blending modes are harsh and feel overdone.
-Blending mode in this group may work just fine out of the box.
+CSS Blend mode in this group may work just fine out of the box.

 Observe all the colors and shades of grey.
 Switch the blending mode by hovering on the other buttons.
 You'll notice these modes blend colors perfectly as you expect them to do.
 Unlike Darken and Lighten modes, This group works well with colors overlay being the default and soft light and hard light adding variation to the color blending.